 What are pressure points?

 Acupressure is a type of alternative medicine that originated in Asia, specifically in China.
 Practitioners put pressure on the sensitive points on the person’s body, typically through body massage and stretching.
-Some of the positive health benefits of acupressure includes releasing muscle tension, improving blood circulation, and helps with anxiety among others.
+Some of the positive health benefits of acupressure include releasing muscle tension, improving blood circulation, and helping with anxiety, among others.
 This alternative practice is still relatively new in the west.
 Further, there are only a few scientific studies to prove the effectiveness of acupressure.
 Yet, a lot of people still consider this form of alternative medicine to be helpful in their lives.
 So, what are the acupressure points that we need to know that could be useful for recovery after exercise?
 Let’s focus on 6 pressure points to reduce back pain but please take note that you should not engage in this activity if you have chronic back pain.

 Lower back pressure points: located on both sides of the lower back, on each side of the spinal cord, at waist level